Abaddon16/NonLethalWeapons/README.md

 # NonLethalWeapons
 A RimWorld mod.
 Does what it says on the tin.
+Some might be inclined to say "less lethal".

 ### Disclaimer
 This mod is in pre-alpha, but everything in it is functional.